MichelMoriniaux/BigPowerBox/Arduino/BigPowerBox/README.md

     //  h: humidity probe
     // always-on ports always last followed by t then h const String boardSignature = "mmmmmmmmppppaath";

+# Storage
+The EEPROM on the Atmel328 is 1024 bytes and it's cells are limited to 100k writes.
+We reserve the first 16x14 bytes (224 bytes) to store the port names ( this includes the trailing '\0' so port names are limited to 15 chars).
+We don't expect these to change often so no special scheme is implemented to save write cycles.
+Starting at byte 224 we store the configuration.
+The configuration is 6 bytes long and contains the port statuses and a validity flag.
+The config is saved everytime a port changes state.
+To limit EEPROM wear we write the config to the next 6 following bytes.
+At startup we need to find this config so that is where the validity flag comes into play.

 # Command Protocol
 Every command and it's reply starts with a '>' and ends with a '#'